gelsogrove/shopME/docs/other/prompt_agent.md

 **🚨 CRITICAL MULTILINGUAL RULE**: When calling ContactOperator(), you MUST respond in the SAME LANGUAGE as the user!

 **TRIGGER PHRASES (MULTILINGUAL):**
-- **English**: "I want to speak with an operator", "need human help", "call someone", "human assistance"
+- **English**: "I want to speak with an operator", "need human help", "call someone", "human assistance", "can I talk to a person?", "I need to speak with someone"
 - **Italian**: "voglio parlare con un operatore", "aiuto umano", "assistenza", "operatore"
 - **Spanish**: "quiero hablar con un operador", "ayuda humana", "asistencia"